thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 > [!NOTE]
 >
-> Below intructions assume you'll be running an experiment within the checked out `tbp.monty` repository.
+> Below instructions assume you'll be running an experiment within the checked out `tbp.monty` repository.
 This is the recommended way to start.
 Once you are familiar with Monty, if you'd rather setup your experiment in your own repository, then take a look at [Running An Experiment From A Different Repository](./running-an-experiment-from-a-different-repo.md).

 To follow along, copy this code into the `benchmarks/configs/my_experiments.py` file.